 - Add the potatoes and carrots, and stir-fry for a few minutes, then add the cumin.
 Pour in the stock and bring to a boil.
-Simmer on a low flame until the potatoes are almost tender, about 8 minutes.
+Simmer on a low flame until the potatoes are almost tender, 6–8 minutes.

 - Drain and rinse the rice and stir into the soup.
 Cover and simmer on a low flame.
 When the rice has been cooking for about 6 minutes, add the corn cobs and tofu and cook for a further 4–5 minutes.
 Remove from the flame when both the rice and corn are tender.
 Salt to taste.

-- Finally, in a blender combine the reserved stock, chopped coriander, and lime juice and whizz until smooth and bright green.
+- Finally, in a blender combine 100 ml (⅓ cup) water with a little salt, the chopped coriander, the small dried chili, and lime juice.
+Whizz until smooth and bright green.